DestroyerV/DSA/README.md

 ## 🚀 Project Overview

-**Striver DSA** is a comprehensive web-based learning platform that showcases a curated collection of Data Structures and Algorithms implementations.
+**DSA** is a comprehensive web-based learning platform that showcases a curated collection of Data Structures and Algorithms implementations.
 The platform provides an intuitive interface to browse, search, and study various DSA concepts with well-documented C++ code examples.

 ### 🎯 Key Features